Amazon Kindle DX Project Pilot Overview

-A summary of pilot project findings and observations about future requirements for eReaders in higher education prepared February 26, 2010.
+A summary of pilot project findings and observations on future requirements for eReaders in higher education prepared February 26, 2010.
 Download the summary report (.pdf).

 Project Purpose and Scope

 In conjunction with six other colleges and universities, Reed is exploring the use of electronic book (e-book) technology.
-During fall semester 2009, approximately forty students in three upper division courses are using the Kindle DX to read texts and other materials for their courses.
-The goals of the project are to:
+During fall semester 2009, the students are using the Kindle for their races.
+The goals of the project are:

 - assess the overall prospects of e-book technology for curricular use